FICTION | Hogwarts Is a Trade School!

 I remember the elation I felt the day I left Hogwarts.
 “Goodbye, shitty medieval school!”
 I sang.
 “Goodbye, unexamined life!
 Goodbye, stupid homicidal tree!”

 The first order of business was obtaining Muggle money.
 This was easy enough.
 I seriously have no idea why any witch or wizard would ever be poor.
 The Weasley family, for example, was famously poor, but I suspect they chose to live that way out of some rustic affectation rather than genuine need.
 A witch will never want for anything material, not when she can conjure up all sorts of things at will.
 Yes, of course, the Principle Exceptions to Gamp’s Law of Elemental Transfiguration include money (which is bullshit, really, because actually anything can be money) and precious metals, which means you can’t conjure them into existence.
-But what’s to stop you from conjuring up diamonds or sapphires or jade or oil and then selling them in exchange for money?
+But what’s to stop you from conjuring up diamonds or jade or oil or lumber and then selling that in exchange for money?
 Absolutely nothing.

 Long story short, after a few weeks I’d conjured myself up a small fortune, enough to pay my fees at one of the best schools in London.
 It wasn’t hard getting in – a false memory charm or two got me past admissions, but no spell could have helped me with what came next.